-You may need to clean the projection window and obstacle sensor periodically, and clean the air filter and air vents to prevent the projector from overheating due to blocked ventilation.
+You may need to clean the lens periodically, and clean the air filter and air vents to prevent the projector from overheating due to blocked ventilation.

-The only parts you should replace are the lamp, air filter, pen batteries and tips, and remote control batteries.
-If any other part needs replacing, contact Epson or an authorized Epson servicer.
+The only parts you should replace are the lamp, air filter, and remote control batteries.
+If any other part needs replacing, contact Epson or an authorized EPSON servicer.